pierrevano/whatson-api/README.md

 ---

 ⚠️ This API is currently running on Render's free tier.
 If you'd like to keep it active at all times, please consider making a small donation here: [buymeacoffee.com/pierreschelde](https://buymeacoffee.com/pierreschelde).
+For any additional feedback, you can also join the Discord server: https://discord.gg/VcRTbyea.

 Note: A rate limit of `1000` requests per day is in place to prevent abuse of the API.
 An API key can be requested on demand to remove this limit by contacting me at https://pierrevano.github.io.